alexasterisk/objecat/README.md

 ### Installation Using NPM
 If you're using roblox-ts, this will be the preferred way to download it.
+It's worth noting that using the roblox-ts package that it is fully type-safe.
+This currently is not in effect for events, but will be in a future release.

 ```bash
 npm install @rbxts/objecat